Rogerio632/reactjs-challenge01/README.md

 - yarn
 - yarn dev

-After, go in the browser in search for *localhost:8080* That's what will appears:
+After, go in the browser and search for *localhost:8080* That's what will appears:

 <a href="https://imgur.com/4ODgwJf"><img src="https://i.imgur.com/4ODgwJf.png?1" title="source: imgur.com" /></a>